Search

 You can even go further:

-• Create a “Mandates with photo” folder on your phone
+• Create a folder called “Photo Mandates” on your phone

-• Add a voice or written note associated with each contact
+• Add a voice or text note associated with each contact

-• Use the photo in your CRM to enrich the customer file
+• Use photos in your CRM to enrich customer profiles

-• Create a post-visit routine: photo + sheet
+• Create a post-visit routine: photo + information sheet

-Jérôme Drouet - Charming Properties - LinkedIn Real Estate Ads Portal
+Jérôme Drouet - Charming Properties - LinkedIn Real Estate Listings Portal

-Jérôme Drouet - Charming Properties - LinkedIn Real Estate Ads Portal
+Jérôme Drouet - Charming Properties - LinkedIn Real Estate Listings Portal

-👉 We understand that most real estate brokers manage a limited but strategic portfolio.
-That's why we're currently developing three tailored publishing offerings , designed for commercial agents, independent agents, local agencies, or members of national networks.
+👉 We know that most real estate agents manage a limited but strategic portfolio.
+That's why we're currently developing three tailored publishing offers , designed for sales agents, independent brokers, local agencies, or members of national networks.

 💡 Objective: to offer you maximum visibility on a high-end portal, without increasing your fixed costs .
-Simple, effective and calibrated solutions for professionals who want to stand out without blowing their budget.
+Simple, effective, and tailored solutions for professionals who want to stand out without breaking the bank.

 🔗 Access our dedicated offers and boost your visibility today !